Abortion debate: Breast cancer hypothesis

-The abortion–breast cancer hypothesis posits that induced abortion increases the risk of developing breast cancer.
-This position contrasts with some scientific data that abortion does not cause breast cancer.
+The abortion–breast cancer hypothesis posits that induced abortion may increase the risk of developing breast cancer.
+This 1980's paper actually contrasts with other scientific data that abortion is not related causality with breast cancer occurrence.

-In early pregnancy, levels of estrogen increase, leading to breast growth in preparation for lactation.
-The hypothesis proposes that if this process is interrupted by an abortion – before full maturity in the third trimester – then more relatively vulnerable immature cells could be left than there were prior to the pregnancy, resulting in a greater potential risk of breast cancer.
-The hypothesis mechanism was first proposed and explored in rat studies conducted in the 1980s.
+The hypothesis suggests that during early pregnancy, levels of estrogen increase, leading to breast growth in preparation for lactation, and if this process is interrupted by an abortion – before full maturity in the third trimester – then more relatively vulnerable immature cells could be left than there were prior to the pregnancy, resulting in a greater potential risk of breast cancer.
+The hypothesis mechanism was explored in rat studies conducted in the 1980s, from the same lab, so it lacks any scientific validation.

 Minors

-Many states require some form of parental consent before an abortion is set to happen.
+Many states require an unmarried minor to have parental consent or notification before an abortion is allowed to happen.
+These are known as parental involvement laws.
+The parents or guardians of the pregnant person must be consulted before an abortion is to be induced legally.
+States with these laws generally have different degrees of involvement and enforcement.
+A judge can be consulted to overrule a parent in the event the pregnant person is denied abortion services.

+Studies have shown that these the required notification laws have not affected the probability that teenagers will engage in sexual activity or the demand for abortion.
+The rate of abortions for minors decreases in states with parental involvement laws by nearly 13 to 22 percent, however, it raises the rate for out-of-state abortions such in the case of Mississippi and Missouri.

+Teenagers are shown to seek abortion across state lines to areas with less restrictive abortion laws to bypass these preventative methods.
 In the United States, 37 states require the parent to have knowledge while only 21 of those states need one parent to consent.
 Certain states have an alternative answer to the involvement of the parent by getting the judicial system involved with a judicial bypass.
 In those states, minors can get permission from the judge if parents are not willing to do so or if they are absent from their lives.

-These laws are known as parental involvement laws.

 There are different guidelines for minors and abortions in every country.
 In most of Europe, all persons that are capable of judgment enjoy medical privacy and can decide medical matters on their own.
 The capability of judgment does not come at a defined age, however, and is dependent on how well the person is able to understand the decision and its consequences.
 For most medical procedures, the capability of judgment usually sets in at ages 12 to 14.

+Parental involvement is one of the most common methods of restricting abortion, along with Medicaid funding restrictions, mandatory delay laws, licensing fees for abortion providers, and mandatory counseling laws.

+Economist Marshall Medoff has argued that parental involvement laws are largely ineffective at reducing abortion demands.
+One cause could be that some states do not require parental involvement, so out-of-state abortions could meet the demands.